Simba Simulation: The Effect of Feedback Physics on Matter Distribution in the Cosmic Web: Introduction

 The advent of fast radio bursts (FRBs; see reviews \citealt{Cordes:2019, Glowacki:2024}) as extragalactic probes has significantly altered the situation.
-FRBs are radio pulses lasting milliseconds, originating from extragalactic sources with unknown mechanisms (see \citealt{Platts:2019} for a living catalog of FRB theories).
+FRBs are radio pulses lasting milliseconds, originating from extragalactic sources with unknown mechanisms (see \citealt{Platts:2019} for a living catalogue of FRB theories).
 The dispersion measure (DM) of an FRB,

 quantifies its frequency-dependent time delay, determined by the integration of the electron density $n_e$ along the line-of-sight path element $\mathrm{d}s$.
-Given that $\approx 99\%$ of extragalactic baryons are ionized after cosmic reionisation \citep[e.g.,][]{Neeleman:2016}, the DM is effectively a volume-weighted probe of cosmic baryons, in contrast with most other probes of the cosmic baryons which are halo-centric.
-By analyzing 7 FRBs with host galaxy identification (`localised') detected by ASKAP, \cite{Macquart:2020} reported that the redshift-DM relationship of these FRBs was in good agreement with standard $\Lambda$CDM cosmology.
+Given that $\approx 99\%$ of extragalactic baryons are ionised after cosmic reionization \citep[e.g.,][]{Neeleman:2016}, the DM is effectively a volume-weighted probe of cosmic baryons, in contrast to most other probes of cosmic baryons, which are halo-centric.
+By analysing 7 FRBs with host galaxy identification (``localised'') detected by ASKAP, \cite{Macquart:2020} reported that the redshift-DM relationship of these FRBs was in good agreement with standard $\Lambda$CDM cosmology.
 This result has technically `detected’ the missing baryons but still does not address the question of where they reside, as the FRB DM measures the integrated electron density along the line-of-sight.
 Then the relative distribution of cosmic baryons in different parts of the Universe, connected to the scatter of the redshift-DM relation of FRBs, remains unclear.